-How many hours per week do you spend using any kind of technology?
+How many hours per week do you spend using any technology?

 Less than 30

-In-Person: Chelsea has been dating her partner Sam for 1 year.
-Chelsea frequently follows Sam to work in the morning to make sure he is not lying about where he is going.
+In-Person: Chelsea has been dating her partner, Sam, for 1 year.
+Chelsea frequently follows Sam to work in the morning to ensure he is not lying about where he is going.
 She also makes frequent trips to his work throughout the day.
-Chelsea has on numerous occasions told Sam that he is not allowed to go out and see any of his female friends.
+Chelsea has repeatedly told Sam that he is not allowed to go out and see any of his female friends.
 Sam has recently found out that Chelsea has been meeting with Sam’s friends and family without his knowledge and claiming that he is being physically abusive towards her.
-Chelsea will open private letters addressed to Sam, including letters from his family, work and bank statements.
-She has also demanded that Sam gives her his PIN number and bank card and bank statements.
+Chelsea will send private letters to Sam, including letters from his family, work, and bank statements.
+She has also demanded that Sam give her his PIN, bank card, and bank statements.

-Technology: Chelsea has been dating her partner Sam for 1 year.
-Chelsea uses an app called ‘Find My Friends’ to make sure Sam is at work, and continues to use this app throughout the day.
-Chelsea has also made Sam delete all of his female friends off his social media accounts.
-Sam has recently found out that Chelsea has been messaging Sam’s friends and family on Facebook claiming that he is being physically abusive towards her.
+Technology: Chelsea has been dating her partner, Sam, for 1 year.
+Chelsea uses an app called ‘Find My Friends to ensure Sam is at work and continues to use this app throughout the day.
+Chelsea has also made Sam delete his female friends from his social media accounts.
+Sam has recently found out that Chelsea has been messaging Sam’s friends and family on Facebook, claiming that he is being physically abusive towards her.
 Chelsea will open Sam’s emails from family, work and his bank.
-She has also demanded that Sam gives her his online banking information
+She has also demanded that Sam give her his online banking information.